Sending a text message or probably an iMessage to someone on your iPhone and suddenly what you saw is sent as text message which is green in color.

 iMessage sent as text message am i blocked?

 The answer is no. You’re not blocked if your iMessage says sent as text message because it means the text was sent as sms using the cellular network service instead of internet.

-For iMessage to say sent as text message, it simply means that the recipient iMessage is not available at that very moment you’re sending the text message.
-Instead of waiting, iMessage will try to send the text message as sms text message which is green in color.
+For iMessage to say sent as text message, it simply means that the recipient’s iMessage is not available at that very moment you’re sending the iMessages or messages.
+Instead of waiting, iMessage will try to send the messages as SMS text message which is green in color.

 Again, I want you to know that iMessage will only say sent as text message if the recipient phone number is activated or connected with iMessage.
-But because of the fact that iMessage is wasn’t available, it will send it as an sms text message.
+But because of the fact that iMessage wasn’t available, it will send message as an sms text message.